Propeller: Skewback propeller

-An advanced type of propeller used on German Type 212 submarines is called a skewback propeller.
+An advanced type of propeller used on the American Los Angeles-class submarine as well as the German Type 212 submarine is called a skewback propeller.
 As in the scimitar blades used on some aircraft, the blade tips of a skewback propeller are swept back against the direction of rotation.
 In addition, the blades are tilted rearward along the longitudinal axis, giving the propeller an overall cup-shaped appearance.
 This design preserves thrust efficiency while reducing cavitation, and thus makes for a quiet, stealthy design.

 A small number of ships use propellers with winglets similar to those on some airplane wings, reducing tip vortices and improving efficiency.

 Modular propeller

 A modular propeller provides more control over the boat's performance.
 There is no need to change an entire propeller when there is an opportunity to only change the pitch or the damaged blades.
 Being able to adjust pitch will allow for boaters to have better performance while in different altitudes, water sports, or cruising.